ddcruz/Project1/README.md

 * Dexter D'Cruz

 ## Project Description
-For airline travel originating, finalizing or transiting at ATX ascertain growth based on the following factors
+For airline travel to and from AUS ascertain growth based on the following factors
 * number of airlines added over the years
-* number of segments added over the years
+* number of city pair segments added over the years
-* number of passengers arriving, finalizing or transiting
+* number of passengers travelling through AUS
 * change of average fare over the years

 ## Data Sources: